When seasoning a

 As we discuss later, several other reasons support this belief about Crisco.
 But before we do, let’s look at a few common oils used.
+Here are some of our other favorite things.

 Table of Contents